REUTERS SUMMIT-EBay CEO confident of getting China payments license

 By Alistair Barr

-SAN FRANCISCO, June 17 EBay Inc's PayPal division will become the first foreign company to secure a payments license in China, CEO John Donahoe predicted, but the e-commerce giant is taking a cautious approach to expansion in the country.
+SAN FRANCISCO, June 17 EBay Inc's PayPal division will become the first foreign company to secure a payments license in China, CEO John Donahoe predicted, but he cautioned that the e-commerce giant is taking a cautious approach to expansion in the country.

 "I am confident that PayPal will be the first non-domestic company to get a payments license in China.
 That could be in three months or five years," said Donahoe.